microsoft/OMS-docker/health/HealthOnboarding.md

 Once the above steps are done, it can take upto 20 minutes for the health related data to show up which can be accessed using the following link:
 <https://aka.ms/clusterhealthpreview>

-### AKS Engine Onboarding
-1. Add Container Insights Solution to your workspace using the instructions [here](http://aka.ms/coinhelmdoc)
-2. Tag your AKS-Engine cluster appropriately using the instructions [here](http://aka.ms/coin-acs-tag-doc)
-3. Set the current k8s context to be your AKS Engine cluster (the kube-config should refer to your AKS-Engine cluster)
-4. Download the [omsagent-template-aks-engine.yaml](https://github.com/microsoft/OMS-docker/blob/dilipr/kubeHealth/health/omsagent-template-aks-engine.yaml) file to your local machine
-5. Update the Values of VALUE_ACS_RESOURCE_NAME, VALUE_WSID {base 64 encoded workspace id} and VALUE_KEY {base 64 encoded workspace key}.
-See [here](https://github.com/Azure/aks-engine/blob/master/examples/addons/container-monitoring/README.md) on instructions to get the Workspace ID and Key of the file downloaded in Step 5 above
-6. Run kubectl apply on the file {kubectl apply -f path_to_file_in_step_4}